ChristinaChanYing/Australian-Social-Determinants-of-Health/README.md

 ## File Structure
-The R script used for importing the data can be found in '/scripts'.
+The R script used for cleaning the data can be found in '/scripts'.
 The final pdf, rmarkdown file and references can be found in '/outputs/paper'.